thoughtcroft/zensana/README.md

 ### Asana

 Asana users can connect to the API using their username / password or by creating an API key.
-The following environment vars are supported:
+The following environment vars are required:

 ```ruby
 ASANA_API_KEY